forensant/pakiki-documentation/getting_started/installing.md

 Open the DMG file and drag Pākiki Proxy into the Applications folder to install it.
 It can then be run from the Applications folder, via Spotlight, etc.

+ > If you like to navigate around applications with the keyboard, it is recommended that you enable `Keyboard Navigation` within your system settings.
+Without this enabled, you will not be able to fully navigate the Pākiki user interface with the keyboard.

 ## Web Interface/Forward Deployments

 When the Pākiki Core is run, a web interface is also launched.
 By default, this listens on [http://127.0.0.1:10101](http://127.0.0.1:10101).